Le Jour des fourmis: Learning from each other

 One of the central themes of the novel is that humans can learn a lot from the civilisation of the ants and vice versa.
 The people living under the ant nest are acting more and more like ants and thus reach spiritual enlightenment.
 Meanwhile, some of the ants from the nest discover religion, through humans, and start praising humans (or Fingers, as ants call them) as gods.

 Humans are not the owners of the earth

 In one chapter of Edmond Wells' Encyclopaedia of relative and absolute knowledge, the protagonist is asked about the best way to get rid of ants in one's apartment.
-Wells replies that there is no reason why one should consider himself more of an owner of his own flat than ants.
-He claims that merely buying something from another human doesn't mean that something is yours now - you have merely more rights to be its owner now than other humans.
+Wells replies that there is no reason why one should consider themself more of an owner of their own flat than ants.
+He claims that merely buying something from another human does not mean that something is theirs now - one has merely more rights to be its owner now than other humans.

 Ants in this novel consider themselves the masters of the Earth and even claim to have been the cause of dinosaurs' extinction.
 Meanwhile, cockroaches feeding from human trash consider humans their slaves.